ubaidrmn/cryptly/README.md

 # Cryptly

-A Python library implementing common encryption and cipher techniques, providing easy-to-use functions for encryption and decryption.
+A Python library implementing common encryption and cipher techniques, providing easy-to-use functions for encryption and decryption

 ## Install